Zyzle/zyzle.github.io/content/blog/####-##-##-hugo/index.md

 ```

 - version 0.99.1, size 54Mb
-- also available Homebrew for linux, MacPorts, Chocolatey and scoop for windows
+- also available Homebrew for Linux, MacPorts, Chocolatey and scoop for windows
 - requires Go runtime

 ## Site setup